efeuentertainment/vigicad/README.md

   - https://aliexpress.com/item/32798773566.html
     - 4x "M2.5" (2 for the motor board / 2 middle plate)
     - 12x "304 stainless steel", "M2" (4 to fix camera module to head / 3 to fix gripper u-bracket to middle plate / 2 to fix the pan servo to the head pan plate / 3 to fix usb bracket to top plate)
-      - CAUTION: the M2 nut has to be electrically conductive, as it powers the LED from the camera module.
+      - Note: the M2 nut has to be electrically conductive, as it powers the LED from the camera module.
 - Nuts (only as spares. use self-locking nuts everywhere. if self-locking aren't possible, use 2x normal nuts to interlock themselves.)
   - https://aliexpress.com/item/32874684920.html
     - 4x "M2.5" as spares
     - 12x "M2" as spares
-      - if you use the pololu motor brackets, use the supplied "#2-56" screws and nuts (they are between M2 and M2.5 in size). if you use different brackets, add 8x "M2" nuts.
+      - Note: the pololu motor brackets use pololu supplied "#2-56" screws and nuts (they are between M2 and M2.5 in size).

 - About 10cm of about 12mm Heatshrink tubing to store the left over wire lengths (do not shrink the tube)
   - "12mm" https://aliexpress.com/item/4000904296729.html